 Crafted property names in property expressions on the left-hand side of assignment expressions (CVE-2019-10394)

 Crafted property names in property expressions in increment and decrement expressions (CVE-2019-10399)

 Crafted subexpressions in increment and decrement expressions not involving actual assignment (CVE-2019-10400)

-This allowed attackers able to specify and run sandboxed scripts to execute arbitrary code in the context of the Jenkins master JVM.
+This allowed attackers able to specify and run sandboxed scripts to execute arbitrary code in the context of the Jenkins controller JVM.

 These expressions are now subject to sandbox protection.

 Build Environment Plugin did not escape values of environment variables shown on its views.
 This resulted in a cross-site scripting vulnerability exploitable by attackers able to control the values of build environment variables, typically users with Job/Configure or Job/Build permission.